D1ang/D1ang/README.md

 I’m a Full Stack developer with a focus on Python and JavaScript.
 In the past I was a medior FileMaker developer and created a scale of business apps for a Silkscreen based production company.
 As an alumnus from Code Institute and after a 17 years career I switched to be a full time developer (since 2021)

-- 📱  I’m currently working as a Frontend developer.
+- 📱  I’m currently working as a Python/Devops developer.
-- 🤓  I’m currently learning more JavaScript.
+- 🤓  I’m currently learning more Python.
-- 💬  Ask me about JS, Python, Django and databases.
+- 💬  Ask me about Python, Django and databases.
 - :snowboarder:  I love snowboarding and I'm a geek for domotica.

 ### :gear: Technologies which I'm familiar with: